 For some, retirement means they’re done working and plan to kick back and relax.
 For others, it means beginning a new work adventure.
-In fact, 72% of retirees over age 50 want to keep working.
-Any why not?
+In fact, 72 percent of retirees age 50 and older want to keep working.
 Work doesn’t mean you have to suffer unnecessarily.
 In fact, it might be the best thing for you.
-Maybe you’ve always dreamed of a different career but didn’t have the time, resources or guts to do it – until now.
+Maybe you’ve always dreamed of a different career but didn’t have the time, resources or guts to do it ― until now.

 Some careers have a natural life cycle that ends, such as for those in the military.
-Or you might feel your old job just doesn’t appeal to you anymore.
+Alternatively, you might feel your old job doesn’t appeal to you anymore.
 Many times, those who think about a new career path require a bit of a break before working again.
-Further study could be the perfect activity during this time, and it comes with a lot of benefits along the way.
+Further study could be the perfect activity during this time, and it comes with a number of benefits along the way.

 You Are More Marketable

-Remember, even if you have years of experience, some companies simply trust those with an Associate’s, Bachelor’s or Master’s degree more.
-You might not think this is fair, but to get the interview they may require a degree.
+Remember, even if you have years of experience, some companies trust those with associate, bachelor’s or master’s degrees more.
+You might not think this is fair but, to get the interview, they may require a degree.
 In any case, the more marketable you are, the better your chances of securing your financial future.

 Even if you are considering starting your own business or freelance project, the knowledge you gain from studying makes a difference.
 You’ll not only feel more confident, but a formal degree also instills confidence in potential clients and customers.
 Plus, updating your skills through education helps you get up to speed with the advancing technology in any field.

 Some professionals, such as medical doctors, take an extended leave of absence for a variety of reasons.
-It could be financial, health related or personal.
+It could be for financial, health or personal reasons.
 Obviously, the field of medicine changes rapidly in a short time.
 For these reasons, programs exist that help doctors and other professionals update their skills and knowledge.
 This means they can reenter the workforce in the same career they put on hold years ago.